yeswehack/ywh2bugtracker/README.md

 # Usage

-a simple commande is available:
+a simple command is available:

 ```
 ywh-bugtracker {options}